Payday Loan Fraud & Identity Theft: Why It Happens and How to Prevent It

 Modern fraud prevention tools can be integrated both as KYC processes and risk-model management solutions.
 Four of the top features include:

-- Full digital ID profiling solutions to improve credit scoring accuracy
+- Full digital ID profiling solutions to improve accuracy using an alternative credit scoring

 - Device fingerprinting to flag suspicious connections